ScarletKuro/Blazor.WebAssembly.DynamicCulture/docs/Blazor-wasm-localization.md

 ```

 ### Add Components
-Add the following for all components/pages **component** that needs dynamic cultures.
-It will listen for `LocalizationService.InvokeLanguageChanged` and call `StateHasChanged`.
+Add the following for each **components** / **pages** that needs dynamic cultures.
+It will listen for `LocalizationService.InvokeLanguageChanged` and call `StateHasChanged` for the corresponding component.
 ```HTML
 <LanguageTrackProvider Component="this"/>
 ```